lossanna/RestoreNet/data/raw/README_rawdata.md

 - Manually edited to add plant duration, based on USDA Plants.
 - Manually edited to resolve conflicting lifeform assignments or misspelled names to remove duplicates.
 Codes are not changed, and different codes for the same species are maintained because they connect to the subplot data.
 - Not yet a complete species list.

-`edited-species3_codes-missing-subplot.csv`
-- List of codes that were included in the subplot data (`AllSubplotData` tab of `Master.xlsx`) but not included in `master-species_native.xlsx`.
-- Manually edited to add native status, lifeform, and duration, as according to USDA Plants.
-- Not a complete list of species.

 `edited-species4_codes-missing-2x2plot.csv`
 - List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in species list.